tonitaip-2020/lyrics-scroller/README.md

 4. Select the .csv file you want to scroll.
 5. AE creates a new text layer in the selected composition.

+## merge_lyrics_to_srt.py

+Merges multiple .csv files into one .srt file, in case you need subtitles (e.g., for translations) for a whole album.

+1. Execute the file with Python 3, e.g., `$ python3 merge_lyrics_to_srt.py . output.srt`